-mr. vallomtharayil is the chief executive officer at medical park at ruhr valley, germany. he is also the managing director of vallo med health care gmbh. he is associated with the charitable institution european institute of personalized and integrated health care.
+Mr. Vallomtharayil is the chief executive officer at the medical park at ruhr valley, Germany. he is also the managing director of vallo med health care gmbh. he is associated with the charitable institution European institute of personalized and integrated health care.

-the methodology to determine the causation factors through biomarkers is a unique approach so far. it will help predict the changes in cells in all the different stages of a disease and the count itself will have its advantage. instead of a post-disease treatment, the approach would help control the problem and even warn the patient in case the disease moves to the next stage.
+The methodology to determine the causation factors through biomarkers is a unique approach so far. it will help predict the changes in cells in all the different stages of the disease and the count itself will have its advantage. instead of a post-disease treatment, the approach would help control the problem and even warn the patient in case the disease moves to the next stage.

-mr. vallomtharayil hopes that the governments and experts of germany and india would work together toward this objective of wellness and health that ayush programs seek to accomplish. discussing the challenges and plans with nirogstreet, he also brought forth the issue of manual diagnosis and research that is in use by traditional practitioners as well as research facilities. he said that his center is in the keeping a tab on the development of touch-modelled devices that would be able to carry the nadi parikshan, constitution (prakriti) analysis, etc. just at the slightest contact. such point-of-care devices will ease the trouble for the experts, especially in remote and hilly areas, where bulky lab equipment and heavy devices cannot be carried everywhere. he added that a typical lab machine costs 300,000 euros in europe. the cost per patient with all the charges comes to 1,500 euros for an average patient. “with these handheld devices, the cost per patient would come down to just 50 euros and i have seen one such prototype that can diagnose malaria immediately, there are mobile medical devices that have been used to ascertain ebola cases too.” he spoke.
+Just at the slightest contact. such point-of-care devices will ease the trouble for the experts, especially in remote and hilly areas, where bulky lab equipment and heavy devices cannot be carried everywhere.
+He added that a typical lab machine costs 300,000 euros in Europe. the cost per patient with all the charges comes to 1,500 euros for an average patient. “with these handheld devices, the cost per patient would come down to just 50 euros and I have seen one such prototype that can diagnose malaria immediately, there are mobile medical devices that have been used to ascertain ebola cases too.” he spoke.

-cancer is a big threat today and modern medicine is still puzzled by this disease to a large extent. mr. vallomtharayil sees ayurveda as the new hope for the cancer patients. he told us that chemotherapy as a choice not only risky but it also puts the patient’s health at much more stake. he argues that more than 50,000 euros are spent by a cancer patient on their chemo treatment. with integrated medicine, the costs can be brought down to as low as 700 euros which is not just far less expensive, but counters the side effects too.
+Cancer is a big threat today and modern medicine is still puzzled by this disease to a large extent.
+Mr. Vallomtharayil sees Ayurveda as the new hope for cancer patients. he told us that chemotherapy as a choice not only risky but also puts the patient’s health at much more stake.
+He argues that more than 50,000 euros are spent by a cancer patient on their chemo treatment.
+With integrated medicine, the costs can be brought down to as low as 700 euros which are not just far less expensive but counter the side effects too.